clarin-eric/VLO/README.md

 'target' directory of vlo-distribution.
 This includes WARs for both the Solr and the web app front end as well as the importer script and default configuration files.

+Be aware of the following build profiles that pre-configure the deployment packages for different environments:
+- `local-testing` for local development and testing purposes
+- `dev-vm` for the development host (alpha-vlo.clarin.eu)
+- `beta` for the staging host (beta-vlo.clarin.eu)
+- `production` for production (vlo.clarin.eu)

+To build using a profile, use e.g. `mvn clean install -Pproduction`.

 # Running the VLO